Because I'm almost, kinda, not really done with pumpkin recipes this season, here you have Pumpkin Pie Protein Balls!

 Instructions

-- Form the batter into 6 pieces, roll into balls, and set on a parchment-lined plate.
-If the batter is sticky and the truffles are not smooth, set them in the freezer for 5-10 minutes and then roll each one again to smooth the surface.
+- Form the protein balls: Form the batter into 6 pieces, roll into balls, and set on a parchment-lined plate.
+If the batter is sticky and the balls are not smooth, set them in the freezer for 5-10 minutes and then roll each one again to smooth the surface.

 Andréa